fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 ## Week 10: Obesity science, politics, and ethics
-Continuing with our obsession with fat, this week we evaluate some pieces on the so-called obesity epidemic in America.
+Continuing with our obsession with calories and fat, this week we evaluate some pieces on the so-called obesity epidemic in America.
 This week is less about historical constructions of diet as we've been focused on; instead we're looking at contemporary rhetoric of diet and health in terms of obesity.
 These articles are a bit dated, but they still perfectly exemplify the kind of dietary philosophies and speculation that we see everyday.
 Our job will be to critically evaluate these in terms of how we've learned to think about health and diet via history.

 ### Mon 10/19